solidjs/solid-start/docs/api/entry-server.md

 #### Parameters

-- codeFn (function): function that executes the application code
+- `codeFn` (_function_): function that executes the application code.
-- mountEl (Node | Document): element to mount the application to
+- `mountEl` (_Node_ | _Document_): element to mount the application to.

 ### `<StartServer event={event} />`

 Component that wraps our application root.
 It includes Context providers for Routing and MetaData.
-It takes the Event object that originates from our underlying runtime that includes information:
+It takes the `Event` object that originates from our underlying runtime that includes information:

 #### PageEvent

-- request (Request): The current request
+- `request (Request)`: The current request.
-- responseHeaders (Headers): The headers being built for the response
+- `responseHeaders (Headers)`: The headers being built for the response.
-- setStatusCode(code: number): sets the status code
+- `setStatusCode(code: number)`: Sets the status code.
-- getStatusCode(): returns the current status code
+- `getStatusCode()`: Returns the current status code.
-- fetch(url: string, init: RequestInit): fetchAPI that can call API helpers directly on the server
+- `fetch(url: string, init: RequestInit)`: Fetch API that can call API helpers directly on the server.

 ### `createHandler(...middlewareFn)`